shuttle1987/image-sequencer/README.md

 ## Example usage

-Invoke the script with the parameters you want:
+Create a folder where you have your images that you want to put in a sequence.
+For example if you had a directory called `my_images_directory` that had a number of `.png` files in it like `1.png`, `2.png`, `3.png`, etc and you wanted 10 frames per second you would invoke the script with the parameters you want:

 ```
 python image_sequencer.py --fps 10 --input my_images_directory --output my_video.mp4
 ```

+This will generate a video in the file `my_video.mp4`

 You can also see the help for other information: